jitongj/Climate/README.md

 ## Demo
 1.  **Download the Dataset and Create Folders**:
-    - Run the following commands in your terminal to create the necessary folder structure:
+    - In your current working directory, create a folder named Pairs and add the following three subfolders inside it:
     Pairs/
     ├── Comparison/
     ├── Cumulative/
     └── Intensity/

     - Dowlond the `Simulation` folder for this link and put it under the `NatureData` folder: